h3abionet/h3abionet16S/README.md

 Two workflow languages were investigated  for running this pipeline.
 CWL and Nextflow.

-To access the CWL workflow go [here](https://github.com/h3abionet/h3abionet16S/tree/master/workflows-cwl) (Runs on Docker containers or a locally installed setup.)
+To access the CWL workflow go [here](https://github.com/h3abionet/h3abionet16S/tree/master/workflows-cwl) (runs on Docker containers or a locally software installed setup)

-To access the Nexftlow  workflow go [here](https://github.com/h3abionet/h3abionet16S/tree/master/workflows-nxf) (Runs on Singularity containters)
+To access the Nexftlow  workflow go [here](https://github.com/h3abionet/h3abionet16S/tree/master/workflows-nxf) (runs on Singularity containers)

 **The Nexflow workflow is the most updated version of the pipeline and for now the recommended to use.**